 CHARACTER + WANT + OBSTACLE = CONFLICT

 This might sound overly simple, but almost all of the great stories in the world are born from this formula: a protagonist desperately wants something, but can't get it.
-Simply take a look at these famous examples for proof:
+Simply take a look at these famous external and internal conflict examples for proof:

 - Pip yearns to be a gentleman but the British upper class frowns on social mobility in Great Expectations.

 - Michael Corleone wants to stay out of the family business in The Godfather but cannot resist the gravity of filial obligation.

 - Fitzwilliam Darcy discovers that he's in love with Elizabeth Bennett in Pride and Prejudice, but for one tiny obstacle: Miss Bennett despises the sight of him.

 Authors tend to plant the seeds of tension in the exposition of the book's narrative arc.
 This then gets the ball rolling for the rest of the book: CONFLICT + ACTION = (you guessed it) STORY.

 One more thing: we can separate character conflict into external conflict and internal conflict.
 We'll take a closer look at both later.

 How does conflict affect character?

 Has anyone ever told you that you need to put your characters through Hell?
 That’s not because all authors are masochistic, but because it's also one of the best ways to develop characters in fiction.